class101/anduril/docs/anduril-manual.md

 Most of the information below this is for the Advanced UI.
 Anything not already noted above is blocked in the Simple UI.

+### Advanced UI Diagram

+For the Advanced UI Diagram of Anduril v2 please check [Appendix B: Anduril 2 Advanced UI Diagram](#appendix-b-anduril-2-advanced-ui-diagram) at the end of this file.

 ### Ramping / Stepped Ramping Modes